 I have been involved in technology my entire career.
 That started with a degree from Austin College, focusing on computer science and Spanish.
 I was a consultant and developer out of Interleaf’s Chicago office for a number of years before joining Uniscan (one of its VARs) in Cleveland.
 There I developed some plug-ins for the Interleaf publishing platform and further developed my public speaking abilities.

 Later on, I joined Keybank to practice Unix administration, eventually branching out to leading and managing Operations and Engineering teams there for nearly a decade.
 These opportunities have allowed me to fine-tune my skills in managing diverse groups of technologists in successfully leveraging a variety of technologies.

 More recently I find myself as the IT director at a small engineering firm on Cleveland’s east side.
 Small enough to get my arms around, but large enough to present its own challenges, ones that continue to hone my skills and provide fresh context for writing and presenting.

 I am a firm believer in the inherent value of each person.
 I look to challenge the individuals and groups I work with to creatively attack problems, develop unique approaches to providing solutions and deliver value to the business.

 I have been married to my wife, Barb, for over twenty years and we have four children.
 I volunteer with our local scout groups in support of my children.

 These days, when not managing my department, I try not to be found by heading out on the water in my backyard-built sailboat or taking a long hike through any woods I can locate.
 Usually with my family.

 It seems that every blog needs a disclaimer these days.

 This is my personal blog.
-The opinions expressed here are not necessarily representative of any employer of mine (past or future).
+The opinions expressed here are not necessarily representative of any employer of mine (past, present or future).
 The opinions (and content) of any comments on these pages belong solely to the one leaving the comment.
 While I’m not afraid of a good argument, I do retain the right to remove comments that are offensive.